George15526/flask_blueprint/README.md

 ### Website process
 register and confirm -> send data with flask -> sve into database(mySQL) -> client: it will jump to the login page, and then you can login with your username and password / auth: you can see all accounts data in manage page, and you can edit every account as well

+### Password hashed
+Use werkzeug hash function to make users' password hashed and secret.
+You can see functions in __init__.py